 When Is the Best Time

-To be on the safe side book your visit between mid-July and the end of September.
-The high number of whales in this area at this time means, there are plenty of opportunities to see them and swim with them.
+To be on the safe side, book your visit between mid-July and the end of September.
+The high number of whales in this area means there are plenty of opportunities to see and swim with them.
 It's also the 'dry season' with less precipitation, less wind, and usually a calmer sea.
-If you decide to go in October: Whales are starting to leave late September, but especially mothers and their calves are still around in October which can lead to fascinating encounters.
+If you decide to go in October: Whales are starting to leave in late September.
+However, especially mothers and their calves are still around in October, which can lead to fascinating encounters.

-It's recommended to spent several days even better an entire week there, to maximize your chances of sightings and to swim with the whales.
-The whale watching tours take place in the open water.
-Sightings can't be guaranteed and the swell can be pretty high.
-Consider on Sundays none is working.
+It's recommended to spend several days, even better, an entire week there, to maximize your chances of sightings and to swim with the whales.
+The whale-watching tours take place in the open water.
+Sightings can't be guaranteed, and the swell can be pretty high.
+Consider on Sundays; none is working.

-There are not plenty of accommodations on Tonga; Vava'u Islands available.
-The most excellent hotel is the Mystic Sands Hotel with crystal clear water in front.
+There are not plenty of accommodations in Tonga; Vava'u Islands available.
+The most excellent hotel is the Mystic Sands Hotel, with crystal clear water in front.
 You can get your pick up by boat for the whale watching trip from their jetty.
-Another option close by is the Tongan Beach Resort with a tasty restaurant.
+Another option nearby is the Tongan Beach Resort, with a tasty restaurant.